Tag: Advanced Stats

 Key Takeaways

-• It is commonly used as a proxy for puck possession and territorial control.
+• It is used as a proxy for possession

 What Is Expected Goals (xG) in Hockey?